 6) What happens to my unsecured debts after I convert to Chapter 7?

 Unsecured debts that are eligible for a bankruptcy discharge (forgiveness of debt in bankruptcy) are eliminated in the Chapter 7 case.
 Examples of dischargeable debts include credit card debts, medical bills, some old income taxes, personal loans, some judgments, and old utility bills.
 If a debt is not dischargeable, the debt survives the Chapter 7 case, meaning you owe the debt even though you receive a discharge in Chapter 7.

 Examples of non-dischargeable debts include alimony, child support, restitution, most taxes, most student loans, and debts owed to the government.
-We discuss how to handle back taxes in bankruptcy and student loan hardship discharges in further detail in our bankruptcy blog.
+We discuss how to handle back taxes in bankruptcy and student loan hardship discharges.

 There are pros and cons of converting a Chapter 13 to Chapter 7.
 Before converting to Chapter 7, you should weigh all options for debt relief.
 In some cases, you might be able to lower your Chapter 13 payments or dismiss your Chapter 13 case and resolve your debt problems outside of bankruptcy.

 Before doing anything, it is strongly recommended that you talk to your bankruptcy attorney before you stop making your Chapter 13 payments or take any actions regarding your bankruptcy case.